No1really/No1really/README.md

 Custom-Easyeffects-Presets: My personal collection of audio presets for Easyeffects, an equalizer for Pipewire, designed to enhance your audio experience.

 •
-OneClick-For-Linux: A collection of simple shell scripts to automate various tasks and streamline workflows on Linux systems.
+OneClick-For-Linux: A collection of simple shell scripts to automate updates.

 Interests